hbc/NGS_Data_Analysis_Course/sessionVI/lessons/04_prioritization-gemini.md

 You can also request the **count be broken down by category**.
-To do so, the `count()` operation is combined with `group by` so rather than counting all instances, GEMINI will give us a breakdown of numbers per category.
+To do so, the `count()` operation is combined with `group by` so rather than providing a total count, GEMINI will give us a breakdown of numbers per category.
 Let's query for the distribution of our variants across the different types:

 	$ gemini query -q “select type, count(*) \
                        from variants \